meltygroup/pasee/README.md

 ### Self-service registration / password reset / and so on

-`Pasee` exposes in its API means for users to register and so on, but it's not its rôle to handle this.
+`Pasee` exposes in its API means for users to register and so on, but it's not its role to handle this.
 Pasee only forwards blindly those requests to the *main identity provider*, typically a `Kisee` instance.

 ### Tokens with authorization scope

-Pasee has the role to provide tokens to user.
-The token is diven by pair:
+Pasee has the role to provide tokens to user, always a pair of tokens:

 - Access token with information regarding the groups, identity of the user
 - Refresh token, a special token meant only to be used for requesting a new access token.
 This is why the groups information is stripped from this token.

 ## Configuration